dotnet/sdk/documentation/general/torn-sdk.md

 ## Visual Studio using Visual Studio Analyzers

+Analyzers are required to function in all of our currently supported Visual Studio versions.
+This design proposal does not change this requirement.
+Instead it seeks to simplify the set of scenarios that analyzers need to consider by making compiler versions more predictable.
+It also helps establish a simple path for inbox analyzers to simply use the latest Roslyn in their development.

 ### .NET SDK in box analyzers dual insert

 Analyzers which ship in the .NET SDK box will change to having a copy checked into Visual Studio.
 When .NET SDK based projects are loaded at design time, the Visual Studio copy of the analyzer will be loaded.
 Roslyn already understands how to prefer Visual Studio copies of analyzers.
 That work will need to be extended a bit but that is pretty straight forward code.